There are two organisations which deal with complaints about Members of Parliament:

 - The use of parliamentary facilities, advocacy or lobbying where the MP has a financial interest.

-She will not investigate complaints about:
+The Commissioner will not investigate complaints about:

 - policy matters;